marklap/cproject/README.md

 To start the server with a customized configuration, reference the [Command Line Usage](#command-line-usage) section or execute `./bin/project -h` to see the help information.

+> **NOTE**: Ensure the server is started with a user account that has permissions to read the files that exist in
+> the directories provided with the `-prefixes` argument when starting the server.

 ### Tail a Log File

 #### Requests